darthwalsh/bin/apps/SlantReviews.md

 Too bad, it has been "archived" and can't be improved further.
-I guess it never got too popular: https://en.wikipedia.org/wiki/Slant.co `404`'s https://x.com/SlantCo now points to the team's next product.
+I guess it never got too popular: https://en.wikipedia.org/wiki/Slant.co `404`'s https://x.com/SlantCo now points to the team's next product

+## Replacement for physical products
+Only really for physical products, but https://www.looria.com/about is pretty neat